martin-walls/octopus-energy-tracker/README.md

 ## Running

-Run the server with
+Run the Go server with

 ```sh
 just run
 ```

-This will first build the TypeScript files using the `build` recipe, then run the Go server.
+If you make changes to the TypeScript code, run `just build` to update the JavaScript code.
+You don't need to restart the Go server.